Harriet Harman: Return to Opposition

-Following the resignation of Gordon Brown as prime minister and Leader of the Labour Party on 11 May 2010, Harman automatically became the temporary leader of the party as well as the Leader of the Opposition, entitling her to the salary and government car that come with the role.
-Although she was informally described in the media as 'Acting' Leader, she was fully Leader by the terms of the party's constitution, albeit on a temporary basis, as was the case with Margaret Beckett in 1994.

-Following Brown's resignation, she quickly announced that she would remain Deputy Leader rather than standing for election as Leader.
-Her only public explanation was the assertion that: "You can't run for leader at the same time as being deputy leader".
+At the 2010 general election, Harman was re-elected to her seat for Camberwell and Peckham, with a 59.2% share of the vote.
+Following the resignation of Gordon Brown as Prime Minister and Leader of the Labour Party on 11 May 2010, Harman automatically became the temporary leader of the party as well as the Leader of the Opposition, entitling her to the salary and government car that come with the role.
+Although she was informally described in the media as "Acting" Leader, she was fully Leader by the terms of the party's constitution, albeit on a temporary basis, as was the case with Margaret Beckett in 1994.
+Harman announced that she would remain Deputy Leader rather than standing for election as Leader, stating that you can't run for leader at the same time as being deputy leader".

-She nominated Diane Abbott, MP for Hackney North and Stoke Newington, to prevent the election from being all male.
+Harman nominated Diane Abbott, MP for Hackney North and Stoke Newington, to prevent the election from being all male.
 But she nonetheless asserted her intention to remain neutral throughout the contest and said, "This is a very crucial period and we have got five fantastic candidates.
 All of them would make excellent leaders of the party."